alivespirit/analyze-video/README.md

 - **Folder Monitoring**: Automatically processes new `.mp4` files in a specified folder using `watchdog`.
 - **Intelligent Video Analysis (OpenCV & YOLOv12)**:
+   - **Cropped ROI Analysis**: Performs motion detection on a smaller, padded region around the ROI for better performance.
    - **Object Detection & Tracking**: Uses a custom-trained YOLOv12 model exported to OpenVINO (loaded via the Ultralytics `YOLO` wrapper) to detect and track objects like people and cars, assigning them stable IDs.
 The model has been trained on footage from a wide-angle camera located on a second floor, enabling it to more accurately identify distorted objects.
   - **Gate Crossing Detection**: Identifies and sends a special notification when a person crosses a predefined horizontal line in the frame, indicating entry or exit.
-  - **Cropped ROI Analysis**: Performs analysis on a smaller, padded region around the ROI for better performance.
+  - **False-Positive Suppression**:
+    - **Car-below-line filter**: Cars whose bounding box extends below the configured gate line (`LINE_Y`) are automatically discarded, reducing impossible detections (e.g., cars appearing to drive underground or through the gate).
+    - **Static person suppression**: Person detections are tracked for movement and confidence.
+Entities that remain nearly stationary (center drift below threshold) and have low average confidence are suppressed as likely false positives (e.g., snow piles, statues).
+Suppression is only triggered after a minimum number of updates to avoid premature filtering.
+    - **Probation/trust mechanism**: New person entities start in probation and are drawn for visibility, but do not count toward ROI, crossing, or unique person stats until trusted.
+Trust is granted if the entity moves enough or accumulates sufficient confidence over time.
+This prevents static false positives from affecting event logic.
+    - All suppression parameters are configurable in `detect_motion.py` (see "Customization" below).
   - **Smart Event Filtering**: Differentiates between significant, insignificant, and noisy motion events based on duration.
   - **Highlight Clips**: Generates clips for significant motions with tracked objects and bounding boxes.
 Uses a CRF-based H.264 writer (libx264, preset=faster, CRF=28, yuv420p, faststart).
 For 1080p/4K sources, highlight output is written at 1080p.
   - **Long-Event Speed-Up**: Long events are rendered faster by writing fewer frames (frame skipping) while keeping the output FPS unchanged.
   - **Insignificant Motion Snapshots**: Can extract a representative frame for brief motion events; sending snapshots to Telegram is optional.
   - **Low-Resolution Clips (Motion-Only Mode)**: For specific low-res sources (640×360 and 896×512), runs ROI motion detection and generates a highlight at the source resolution (no tracking/ReID).
 - **Dynamic Gemini AI Analysis**:
   - **Time-Based Model Selection**: Automatically switches between different Gemini models (e.g., Pro vs. Flash) based on the time of day for cost optimization.
   - **Fallback Models**: Includes logic to fall back to secondary and final models if the primary one fails.